porsche-design-system/porsche-design-system/packages/components/src/components/common/scroller/scroller.examples.md

 The height of `p-scroller` depends on its content height.

-Keep in mind that the content passed to the `p-scroller` must be within the size definition of the design system and thus have a minimum height of 24px to ensure visual alignment of the scroll indicators.
+Keep in mind that the content passed to the `p-scroller` should be within the size definition of the design system and thus have a minimum height of 24px to ensure visual alignment of the scroll indicators.

 The `p-scroller` only takes care of the horizontal alignment.
 Spacing and custom css properties must be handled by the